Sailor dies in Newport to Bermuda race

-HAMILTON, Bermuda (WPRI) — The 52nd Newport to Bermuda race took a tragic turn on Sunday when a sailor went overboard on the racecourse.
+HAMILTON, Bermuda (WPRI) — The 52nd Newport Bermuda Race took a tragic turn on Sunday when a sailor died after going overboard.

-Race officials say Colin Golder of New Providence, New Jersey did not survive.
+Colin Golder, of New Jersey, reportedly fell off his yacht during strong winds approximately 325 miles from Bermuda, according to officials.

-Golder was captain of the yacht Morgan of Marietta, a 42-foot sloop.
+Golder was the captain of the Morgan of Marietta, a 42-foot sloop.

 In a news release, the Bermuda Race Organizing Committee, the Cruising Club of America, and the Royal Bermuda Yacht Club expressed their sincere condolences to Golder’s family and crew.